kHarshit/kHarshit.github.io/_posts/2018-02-16-linear-algebra-the-essence-behind-deep-learning.md

 date: 2018-02-16
 categories: [Data Science, Mathematics, Deep Learning]
 mathjax: true
+excerpt: "How linear algebra underpins deep learning from score functions and weight matrices to image classification with neural networks."
 ---

 Mathematics lies behind every algorithm; if not mathematics then mathematical thinking.
 In case of deep learning algorithms, linear algebra is the driving force.